 defines the context when (for example) the Player is exploring the world by

 moving around or is fighting enemies.
-It seems that GameMode
+It seems that GameMode is the proper

-, because it is the same
+block type for our script, because it is the same

 context Fallout 3 chooses to display the Level-Up